Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

 Next, we define the deflational theory for the simple arithmetic circuits.
 For the bitwise operators {AND}, {OR} and {NOT}, the usual expected equalities hold in layer $1$.
 Similarly, in layer $1$, the (co)commutative (co)monoid equations (Definitions~\ref{def:thy-mon} and~\ref{def:thy-comon}) hold for the first four generators.
 The remaining equations of the layered theory are introduced in Figure~\ref{fig:dig-circ-eqns}, defined by recursion on $n$, so that each $f\in\mathcal F(n,1)$ can be thought of as a functor expressing the logical and arithmetic operations on $n$-bit wires in terms of $1$-bit wires.
 Here \scalebox{.6}{\tikzfig{journal-figures/varbox-circ}} ranges over \scalebox{.6}{\tikzfig{journal-figures/cofork-nolabel}}, \scalebox{.6}{\tikzfig{journal-figures/and-nolabel}} and \scalebox{.6}{\tikzfig{journal-figures/or-nolabel}}.

 We demonstrate the organisational power of layered theories by recasting Example~3.22 from Kaye~\cite{kaye-thesis} as a term in the theory of simple arithmetic circuits: we draw it on the left-hand side of Figure~\ref{fig:ALU}.
-The term represents a simple {ALU} (arithmetic logic unit) operating on four bit wires with a one bit control wire: when the control bit is false, it performs bitwise {AND}, while when the control bit is true, it performs bitwise addition.
+The term represents a simple {ALU} (arithmetic logic unit) operating on four bit wires with a one bit control wire: when the control bit is false, it performs bitwise {AND}, while when the control bit is true, it adds the numbers represented in binary by the first three bits.
 We note that the labels $1$ and $4$ refer to the whole enclosed region, corresponding to the layers $n=1$ and $n=4$.
 The layers are separated by a functor boundary labelled with $\coarsen$, corresponding to what is called a {\em bundler} in Kaye~\cite{kaye-thesis}.
 The translation from $4$-bit wires to $1$-bit wires can, therefore, be thought of as a bracketing, demarcating the two layers from each other.
 The formalism, however, allows for more than just separating different layers: using the equations within this layered theory, we observe that the term is equal to the one shown on the right-hand side.
 Note that while the functor boundary $\coarsen$ ``acts'' from right to left, the overall logical flow of the diagram is from left to right.